-With the exception of the Federal government or any agency or instrumentality thereof, the property must be donated or conveyed by an entity not related to, or affiliated with, the member, sponsor, or owner through ownership or control.
+With the exception of the federal government or any agency or instrumentality thereof, the property must be donated or conveyed by an entity not related to, or affiliated with, the member, sponsor, or owner through ownership or control.

-Long-term leases of fifteen (15) years or more with a nominal annual rent payment of no more than \$100 annually qualify as donated.
+Long-term leases of fifteen (15) years or longer with a rent payment of no more than \$100 annually qualify as donated.

-The formula below must result in ≥ 1.00 in order for applicants to receive a score in this category.
+The formula below must result in $\geq 1.00$ in order for applicants to receive a score in this category.
 For projects with both donated and discounted land and/or units the score will be the sum of the donated and discounted calculations.